-Drinking is common in modern society.
+Alcohol consumption is rampant in modern society.
+Alcohol abuse and addiction cause many problems, but is alcoholism deadly?
 Rarely does a person go to a group function without alcohol being served.
-Office parties, informal dinners, concerts and sporting events, even weddings – most social occasions involve beer, wine or mixed drinks being served.
-There is no wonder there is so much alcoholism in our country.
+Office parties, informal dinners, concerts and sporting events, even weddings involve beer, wine, or mixed drinks.
+It is no wonder there is so much alcoholism in our country.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and the National Survey on Drug Use and Health (NSDUH):

-- In 2014, 87.6 percent of people ages 18 or older reported that they drank alcohol at some point in their lifetime; 71.0 percent reported that they drank in the past year; 56.9 percent reported that they drank in the past month.
+- In 2014, 87.6 percent of people ages 18 or older reported that they drank alcohol at some point in their lifetime; 71.0 percent stated that they drank in the past year; 56.9 percent reported that they drank in the previous month.

 - In 2014, 24.7 percent of people ages 18 or older reported that they engaged in binge drinking in the past month; 6.7 percent reported that they engaged in heavy drinking in the past month.